netgrif/petriflow/docs/tutorials/actions-basic.md

 ### Actions

-Petriflow Actions are pieces of Groovy/Java code that define reactions to events invoked in process execution.
-Thanks to the robust Action API events can be chained and further enriched business logic of an application process.
+Petriflow `Actions` are pieces of Groovy/Java code that define reactions to events invoked in process execution.
+Thanks to the robust Action API, events can be chained and further enrich business logic of an application process.
 You can find out more about Actions <a href="#/specification?id=actions">here</a>.

 #### First action - decision split

 Decision split action is simple Groovy If/Else Statement function, where condition is evaluated by value of enumeration field - Which branch?.
-If its value is equal to "To First" async function will execute task t2 - "To First".
-Else its value is not equal to "To First" async function will execute task t6 - "To Second".
+If its value is equal to `To First`, async function will execute task `t2` - `To First`.
+Otherwise its value is not equal to `To First` so async function will execute task `t6` - `To Second`.

 _Decision split action code snipet:_
 ```java